ruuda/blog/posts/musium.md

 but I found it too constraining in how it interacts with JavaScript, which I needed to use Cast.
 So I switched to PureScript.
-Where Elm is Haskell for frontend developers, PureScript is frontend for Haskell developers.
+If Elm is Haskell for frontend developers,
+PureScript is frontend for Haskell developers.
 PureScript stuck.